appium/appium/docs/en/writing-running-appium/web/hybrid.md

 ### Automating hybrid Android apps

 Appium comes with [built-in hybrid support via Chromedriver](/docs/en/writing-running-appium/web/chromedriver.md), which allow the automation of any Chrome-backed Android web views.
-Appium also uses [Selendroid](http://selendroid.io/) under the hood for webview support on devices older than 4.4. (in which case you will need to specify `"automationName": "selendroid"` as a desired capability).

 There is an additional step necessary within your app build, unfortunately.
 As described in the Android [remote debugging docs](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/webviews)